 School districts who are interested in joining dual-enrollment partnerships with West Chester University should contact Joseph Santivasci, Associate Vice President for Campus Planning and Outreach, atJSantivasci@wcupa.edu

 All students who participate in the dual-enrollment programs will be taught by renowned faculty and interact with top students from other area high schools.
 Students will learn in a true collegiate environment and will gain skills in critical thinking and reasoning, public speaking, and college-level writing.

 The application process for dual-enrollment is easy.
 There are no application fees.
 Please follow the steps below:

+Please call 610-436-3411 with any questions.
 Your completed application will be reviewed and you will be notified that you are eligible to enroll.

-ANT 102, Section 50: Introduction to Cultural Anthropology
+ANT 102, Section 50.
+Introduction to Anthropology - Cultural (3 Credits)

-BLA 201, Section 6: The Legal Environment of Business
+BLA 201, Section 50.
+Legal Environment of Business (3 Credits)